 6 Heat Sink Types: Which One is Best for Your Project?

-Today we’ll talk about some different types of heat sinks.
+Today we’ll talk about some different types of heat sinks, how they’re made, and their applications.

-Heat sinks are generally grouped by the manufacturing process used to create them, i.e. extruded, machined, etc. We will discuss 6 below.
+Generally, heat sinks are grouped by the manufacturing process used to create them, i.e. extruded, machined, etc. We will discuss 6 below.
 But, first, it’s important to understand that all heat sinks fall into two categories.

 The Two Major Heat Sink Categories